Flare definition

 Flare means a combustion device that uses an uncontrolled volume of ambient air to burn gases.

-Flare means a piece of paper, cardboard or similar material which bears printed information relating to name of manufacturer or logo, name of the game, card count, cost per play, serial number, the number of prizes to be awarded and the specific prize amounts in a deal of instant bingo, pull-tab or seal cards.
+Flare means a piece of paper, cardboard or similar material which that bears printed information relating to the name of the manufacturer or logo, name of the game, card count, cost per play, serial number, the number of prizes to be awarded and the specific prize amounts in a deal of instant bingo, pull-tab or seal cards.

 Flare means a piece of heavy paper stock or other material accompanying a pull tab deal that shows at minimum the following about the matching deal: